 vtgt - 03/08/2016 - 16:33

 The Program in American Studies is an interdepartmental plan of study.
-Combining a wide range of disciplines, the Program aims to give students an understanding of American society--its culture, its institutions, its intellectual traditions, and the relationships among its diverse people.
-We encourage study and debate about America’s place in the world and the world in America, as well as what it means to grapple with the horizons and limits of its democratic aspirations.
-The Princeton Program in American Studies, founded in 1942, is one of the
+Combining a wide range of disciplines, the Program aims to give students an understanding of American society — its culture, its institutions, its intellectual traditions, and the relationships among its diverse people.
+We encourage study and debate about America’s place in the world and the world in America, as well as what it means to grapple with the horizons and limits of America’s democratic aspirations.

 vtgt - 03/08/2016 - 16:35